 Despite the facts that there has been widely discussed about learners' learning style preferences, (Chen, S., & Zhang, J. (2008); Nuzhat, Salem, Quadri, & AlHamdan, 2011), there were still limited researches discussing the learning styles in the context of L2 Kalimantan learners at higher education.
 This study fills those gaps by considering gender.
 In fact, understanding learners' learning styles in L2 writing class is an important thing for L2 teachers.
 In EFL context, learning style deals with students' way to process information of a language.
 Moreover, Vester (2005) defines it as the way a learner perceives, organizes and recalls information.
 Many educators confirmed learning styles as one reason behind learner' unique (Nygaard, C., Højlt, T., & Hermansen, M., 2008).
 David Kolb was an expert of learning styles (1984).
-After that, Neil Fleming proposed VAK model (2001): Visual, auditory, and kinesthetic learners.
+After that, Neil Fleming proposed VAK model (2001): visual, auditory, and kinesthetic learners.
 VAK is three types of learning style to exhibit learners preference by seeing, listening and touching.
 Moreover, Mackay (2011, p.
-205) claims that VAK learning model learning style which students has a mixed and balanced blend of three sensory modalities through sighting, sounding and acting out to learn well in order to increase their ability.
+205) believes that VAK learning style can increase thelearners' ability.
 It is concluded that VAK is a learning style combining three sensory modalities by seeing, hearing and moving.
 Walsh (2010, p.8) states that it consists of visual, auditory and kinesthetic one.
-DePorter & Hernacki (1999, p.112) confirmed that the first important thing is to classify a learner's modalities: visual, auditory, or kinesthetic ones.
+DePorter & Hernacki (1999, p.112) confirmed that the first important thing is to classify a learner's style:

+visual, auditory, or kinesthetic ones.
 Gholami (2013, p.70) believed that visual learners would like studying using visual ways, such as reading and viewing.
 The auditory prefer studying using discussion, conversation, and group work.
 Then, kinesthetic prefer studying using physical involvement.
 Moreover, Ghaedi & Jam (2014, p.1234) confirmed that the VAK model prefered to use of sight, hearing, and touch in learning process.
 In EFL classes, especially in L2 writing class, learners used various learning styles.
 Learners can prefer more than one of learning styles.
-In this case, teachers should use as many as possible of various teaching methods to provide learners with different learning styles (Cuaresma, 2008).
-Teachers should use appropriate teaching method so that it is more appropriate with learners' learning style.
+In this case, teachers should use as many as possible of various teaching methods to provide learners' learning styles (Cuaresma, 2008).
+Instructor has to apply appropriate teaching method so that it is more appropriate with learners' learning style.

 Some experts considered learning styles is important in language class (Rourke & Lysynchuck, 2000; Cassidy & Eachus, 2000; Ounwattana & Moungchoo, 2009).
 The study conducted by Naimie, at.al.
 (2010) revealed that agreement between teaching method and learning styles can improve better on learners' outcome.
 Then, Gilakjani (2012) found that visual and auditory were more preferred by learners.
 Gender also plays an important thing in students' learning styles.
-Next, Dobson (2010) found the correlation among learning style, gender and course performance.
+Next, Dobson (2010) found the correlation among learning style, gender and learning achievement.
 In contrast, Bidabadi and Yamat (2010) found that gender did not give effect on writing performance.
-Next, Wehrwein, Lujan, and DiCarlo (2007) showed that gender gave significant effect on learning styles.
+Next, Wehrwein, Lujan, and DiCarlo (2007) showed that gender gave facilitative effect on learning styles.